 How Much Aspirin Can You Give a Cat?

 The recommended single dose of aspirin cats can handle is 6-10mg per kg of body weight.
 For example, a cat weighing 4 kg (8.8 pounds) would require 24-40mg of aspirin every 12 hours.
-It's important not to give your cat more than the recommended dose, as this could lead to serious side effects.
-If you're unsure about how much aspirin to give your cat, it's best to speak to your veterinarian for advice on an appropriate dose.
+It's important not to give your cat more than the recommended dose, which could lead to serious side effects.
+If you're unsure how much aspirin to give your cat, it's best to consult your veterinarian for advice on an appropriate dose.

 You can give a cat aspirin every 48-72 hours.
 However, it's important to talk to your veterinarian first, as aspirin can have side effects in cats.
 If you're giving your cat aspirin for pain relief, be sure to closely monitor them and stop if they show any signs of distress or if your cat's pain worsens.
 Aspirin is best utilized for short-term use.
 Long-term use can produce irreversible damage to your cat's organs.